compasjs/compas/docs/docs/integrations/migrations.md

 - Migrate executes the pending migrations.
 - Rebuild clears the full database and runs all migrations from scratch.

----

-TODO: How are these actions displayed to the user when they become available

-TODO: Action output should work like any other action, but we can dynamically import the required migration functions from `@compas/store`.

----

 ## Limitations

 - Compas assumes that you have Postgres running.